-- kerbside collection service to urban and some rural residents for organic waste, recycling and rubbish

-- transfer station facilities at Geraldine, Pleasant Point, Temuka and Timaru (Redruth) incorporating:

-- Recycling, composting and rubbish drop-off

-- E-scrap drop-off facilities

-- Household hazardous waste drop-off

-- Reusable goods drop-off

-- Waste Minimisation facilities at Redruth Resource Recovery Park including:

-- A landfill

-- Recycling and composting facilities

-- A retail shop for reusable materials called "The Crow's Nest" at Redruth.
-This also offers a kerbside collection service for reusable goods.
+- kerbside collection service to urban and some rural residents for organic waste, recycling and rubbish - transfer station facilities at Geraldine, Pleasant Point, Temuka and Timaru (Redruth) incorporating: - Recycling, composting and rubbish drop-off - E-scrap drop-off facilities - Household hazardous waste drop-off - Reusable goods drop-off - Waste Minimisation facilities at Redruth Resource Recovery Park including: - A landfill - Recycling and composting facilities - A retail shop for reusable materials called "The Crow's Nest" at Redruth.
+This also offers a kerbside collection service for reusable goods. - An off-site scrap metal recycling facility. - Information and education resources for the public and businesses. - A Waste Exchange listing service - 3-2-1-ZERO waste minimisation support for public events

-- An off-site scrap metal recycling facility. - Information and education resources for the public and businesses. - A Waste Exchange listing service - 3-2-1-ZERO waste minimisation support for public events - Implementation of business and community waste minimisation programmes such as the modern cloth nappy programme
+Implementation of business and community waste minimisation programmes such as the modern cloth nappy programme

-Under the Waste Minimisation Act 2008, Councils must complete a Waste Management and Minimisation Plan every six years that assesses the provision of existing services and For complete information relating to this activity, please refer to Section Two of the Long Term Plan 2015-25.
+Under the Waste Minimisation Act 2008, Councils must complete a Waste Management and Minimisation Plan every six years that assesses the provision of existing services and provides options for the delivery of future services.